Distribute the Desktop App using your Device Manager

 Customizing desktop app functionality

-You can customize desktop app functionality (such as device registration, startup behavior, visible views, etc.) by configuring mdm parameters.
+You can customize desktop app functionality (such as device registration, startup behaviour, visible views, etc.) by configuring mdm parameters.
 For Zero Touch Installs, these parameters can be set in the script.
 For Linux, the mdm-config.json

 should be created and placed in the Global Config Directory via your Device Manager.